 With this Guide, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) introduces a simple, quick, empirically derived tool for identifying youth at risk for alcohol-related problems.
 If you manage the health and well-being of children and adolescents ages 9-18 years, this Guide is for you.
-It has been produced in collaboration with clinical researchers and health practitioners such as yourself.
+It has been produced in collaboration with the American Academy of Pediatrics, clinical researchers, and health practitioners such as yourself.